Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Travelling in Porto – energy flow

-Porto is a small place and walking is probably the best way to see this recognised global city (beside Lisbon).
-You can also hire an electric bike or scooter (Monkey Rider) if you’re brave enough to face the coble roads.
+Porto is a small place, and walking is probably the best way to see this recognised global city (besides Lisbon).
+You can also hire an electric bike or scooter (Monkey Rider) if you’re brave enough to face the cobble roads.
 The medieval part of Porto is charming and full of nice restaurants.

 The train stations

-Sao Bento station was built on a former site of the Benedictine monastery.
-It was inaugurated in 1916 and it took eleven years to put up.
+São Bento station was built on the site of the former Benedictine monastery.
+It was inaugurated in 1916, and it took 11 years to build.
 The interior is beautifully decorated with scenes from Portuguese history painted by Jorge Calaco.
-The second train station, Campanha is your train station if you want to take a two-hour train to Lisbon.
+The second train station, Campanh, is where you get off if you want to take a two-hour train to Lisbon.

 A holistic and panoramic view of Porto

-Clerigos Tower is the highest point in Porto and the 3rd most visited monument in Portugal.
-I love to start my visit to any new city with an overview of it – just to get my bearings on it and to build a virtual map in my mind so I can orient myself when visiting different parts.
-From the tower you can see the square where the statue of the king is, also known as ‘The Soldier King’ was only a king for two months, reigning from March 1826 to May 1826.
+Clerigos Tower is the highest point in Porto and the 3rd-most-visited monument in Portugal.
+I love to start my visit to any new city with an overview, just to get my bearings and build a mental map so I can orient myself when visiting different parts.
+From the tower, you can see the square where the statue of the king, also known as ‘The Soldier King’, stands.
+He was king for only two months, reigning from March 1826 to May 1826.

-There are three world-class terraces in Porto which afford panoramic vistas of the city.
+There are three world-class terraces in Porto that offer panoramic views of the city.
 One terrace and bar is called the Yatman.

 If you want a quick overview of Porto, of if you don’t have enough time to see it all, you can go to the 5D cinema (Look at Porto) which shows the highlights of this city while you’re strapped to an aeroplane seat (while 3D dragons flay and brash against your face).